 Welcome to the ultimate guide for navigating the shifting sands and dynamic backwaters of Corsons Inlet, New Jersey.
 Situated between Ocean City and Strathmere, this undeveloped barrier island ecosystem is a premier destination for anglers seeking moving water and diverse structure.
-As the coastal waters transition into their spring patterns, baitfish are flooding the estuaries, and predatory fish are following close behind.
+As the coastal waters settle into their summer patterns, baitfish are flooding the estuaries, and predatory fish are actively feeding in the channels and shallows.
 Here is your comprehensive, data-backed intelligence report for targeting the inlet and surrounding back bays.

 1. GO/NO-GO STATUS